Online & In-Person Classical Indian Music Lessons

 Structure of our classes

 We strongly believe in a very strong foundation of classical concepts to Indian vocals.
 But we believe in newer ways to teaching that include not just "saadhana" to become perfect with pitch and rhythm but also include "application oriented" education.
-We include discussion of music history, theory in our lessons.
+All of our online and in-person classical Indian music lessons include discussion of music history and theory.
 Along with Classical training, we teach semi-classical songs of many "vaaggeyakaaras" like Annamacharya, Ramadas, Jayadeva, Mirabhai.
+Our teachers have a huge passion for explaining the "why" behind music.
+In our online and in-person classical Indian music lessons, we include theory in our lessons.
+We also teach "notation" to popular songs like movie songs and bhajans.
+As such, students "see" and "hear" how the classical music training is applied to other forms of music.
 Innovative techniques like art in music or training in other genres like popular songs in multiple languages, quizzes are all included in our curriculum.
 Hands-on projects and producing and performing creative musical compositions bring our classes to life, because students begin to see how their classical music foundation is applied.
 Children get intimately involved in those activities because these are usually group projects and are fun.
 Mixed in with a hint of folk and movie music, our lessons give songs at your fingertips and allows you to share them during festivals, birthday parties, karaoke parties and more.

 Training for Competitions and Certifications

-We do COMPETITIVE TRAINING and many of our students train won local and US-wide competitions like DHIM-TANA, KAGW, Tarana, 3ii International, Golden Mic, etc. With pain staking focus on swarasthanam, gamakam, thaalam, melody, expression and improving voice culture, our teachers give as much time as is needed for our extensive rehearsals for competitions as well as for performances year-round.
-Our teachers have a huge passion for explaining the "why" behind music.
-We find ways to teach "notation" to popular songs like movie songs and bhajans.
-As such, students "see" and "hear" how the classical music training is applied to other forms of music.
+We do COMPETITIVE TRAINING and many of our students had won local and US-wide competitions like Padutha Theeyaga, DHIM-TANA, KAGW, Tarana, 3ii International, Golden Mic Competitions, etc. With pain staking focus on swarasthanam, gamakam, thaalam, melody, expression and improving voice culture, our teachers give as much time as is needed for our extensive rehearsals for competitions as well as for performances year-round.
+Join me in congratulating some of our students who study music ONLINE with us: Tarun Donipati (Winner of Dhim-TANA Nationals 2018), Karthik Jayanthi (Playback singer), Siri Pragna Vellanki (Golden Mic Winner in all 3 categories), Anjana Sowmya (Paadutha Theeyaga), Abhigya Yenaganti (DHIM-TANA Winner), Aakash Kolluri (GWTCS) and Mrudula Manepalli (Sampada Silicon Andhra).
+Also, please congratulate our in-person students Medha Ghattu (Silicon Andhra Competition), Riya Jacob (KAGW), Akshaya Pajjuri and Sritha Pendli (Silicon Andhra Competitions).

 Next Steps - What do our students do with their music education?